paulkarpenko/us-code-ui/uscode/title-20-education/chapter-028-higher-education-resources-and-student-assistance.md

   (C) A student or employee who reports to an institution of higher education that the student or employee has been a victim of domestic violence, dating violence, sexual assault, or stalking, whether the offense occurred on or off campus, shall be provided with a written explanation of the student or employee’s rights and options, as described in clauses (ii) through (vii) of subparagraph (B).

+(9)

+  (A) Each institution participating in any program under this subchapter, other than a foreign institution of higher education, shall develop, in accordance with the institution’s statement of policy relating to hazing under paragraph (1)(K), a report (which shall be referred to as the “Campus Hazing Transparency Report”) summarizing findings concerning any student organization (except that this shall only apply to student organizations that are established or recognized by the institution) found to be in violation of an institution’s standards of conduct relating to hazing, as defined by the institution, (hereinafter referred to in this paragraph as a “hazing violation”) that requires the institution to—

+    (i) beginning July 1, 2025, collect information with respect to hazing incidents at the institution;

+    (ii) not later than 12 months after December 23, 2024, make the Campus Hazing Transparency Report publicly available on the public website of the institution; and

+    (iii) not less frequently than 2 times each year, update the Campus Hazing Transparency Report to include, for the period beginning on the date on which the Report was last published and ending on the date on which such update is submitted, each incident involving a student organization for which a finding of responsibility is issued relating to a hazing violation, including—

+      (I) the name of such student organization;

+      (II) a general description of the violation that resulted in a finding of responsibility, including whether the violation involved the abuse or illegal use of alcohol or drugs, the findings of the institution, and any sanctions placed on the student organization by the institution, as applicable; and

+      (III) the dates on which—

+        (aa) the incident was alleged to have occurred;

+        (bb) the investigation into the incident was initiated;

+        (cc) the investigation ended with a finding that a hazing violation occurred; and

+        (dd) the institution provided notice to the student organization that the incident resulted in a hazing violation.

+  (B) The Campus Hazing Transparency Report may include—

+    (i) to satisfy the requirements of this paragraph, information that—

+      (I) is included as part of a report published by the institution; and

+      (II) meets the requirements of the Campus Hazing Transparency Report; and

+    (ii) any additional information—

+      (I) determined by the institution to be necessary; or

+      (II) reported as required by State law.

+  (C) The Campus Hazing Transparency Report shall not include any personally identifiable information, including any information that would reveal personally identifiable information, about any individual student in accordance with section 444 of the General Education Provisions Act [[20 U.S.C.
+1232g](./chapter-031-general-provisions-concerning-education.md#section-1232g)] (commonly known as the “Family Educational Rights and Privacy Act of 1974”).

+  (D) The institution shall publish, in a prominent location on the public website of the institution, the Campus Hazing Transparency Report, including—

+    (i) a statement notifying the public of the annual availability of statistics on hazing pursuant to the report required under paragraph (1)(F), including a link to such report;

+    (ii) information about the institution’s policies relating to hazing under paragraph (1)(K) and applicable local, State, and Tribal laws on hazing; and

+    (iii) the information included in each update required under subparagraph (A)(iii), which shall be maintained for a period of 5 calendar years from the date of publication of such update.

+  (E) The institution may include, as part of the publication of the Campus Hazing Transparency Report under subparagraph (D), a description of the purposes of, and differences between—

+    (i) the report required under paragraph (1)(F); and

+    (ii) the Campus Hazing Transparency Report required under this paragraph.

+  (F) For purposes of this paragraph, the definition of “campus” under paragraph (6)(A)(ii) shall not apply.

+  (G) An institution described in subparagraph (A) is not required to—

+    (i) develop the Campus Hazing Transparency Report under this subsection until such institution has a finding of a hazing violation; or

+    (ii) update the Campus Hazing Transparency Report in accordance with clause (iii) of subparagraph (A) for a period described in such clause if such institution does not have a finding of a hazing violation for such period.

-(9) The Secretary, in consultation with the Attorney General of the United States, shall provide technical assistance in complying with the provisions of this section to an institution of higher education who requests such assistance.
+(10) The Secretary, in consultation with the Attorney General of the United States, shall provide technical assistance in complying with the provisions of this section to an institution of higher education who requests such assistance.

-(10) Nothing in this section shall be construed to require the reporting or disclosure of privileged information.
+(11) Nothing in this section shall be construed to require the reporting or disclosure of privileged information.

-(11) The Secretary shall report to the appropriate committees of Congress each institution of higher education that the Secretary determines is not in compliance with the reporting requirements of this subsection.
+(12) The Secretary shall report to the appropriate committees of Congress each institution of higher education that the Secretary determines is not in compliance with the reporting requirements of this subsection.

-(12) For purposes of reporting the statistics with respect to crimes described in paragraph (1)(F), an institution of higher education shall distinguish, by means of separate categories, any criminal offenses that occur—
+(13) For purposes of reporting the statistics with respect to crimes described in paragraph (1)(F), an institution of higher education shall distinguish, by means of separate categories, any criminal offenses that occur—

   (A) on campus;